 Career & Technical Education Teacher Certification Program (CTE)

-University College is offering a one-year, RIDE-accredited CTE teacher certification program.
+University College is offering an innovative one-year, RIDE-accredited CTE teacher certification program.

 The CTE Teacher Certification program is a competency-based, non-credit program that prepares candidates to become eligible for CTE teacher certification through the Rhode Island Department of Education.
+Competency-based education is powerful, and it is integrated, connected, applied, reflected upon, and contextualized.
 The RWU program is designed with working adults in mind.
-Assignments are practical, job-embedded, and closely connected to classroom learning.
-Micro-courses are held each month with additional learning experiences, resources, and assignments available at all times.
+Assignments and teacher coaching sessions are practical, job-embedded, rigorous, and closely connected to classroom learning.
+Micro-courses are held each month, both in person at the Providence campus and virtually, with additional learning experiences, resources, and assignments available at all times.

-The program engages teachers from July to May.
+The program engages teachers over twelve months, from July to May.
+The next Cohort will begin on July 8, 2024.

 - One-week online Pre-summer Intensive learning experience.